pnorman411/school_district_analysis/README.md

 When grouping the scores by the spending per student, school size, and by type of school, the grouping by spending per student was most affected.
 The overall percentage of passing scores in both math and reading for students in schools within the $630-$644 spending range changed from 62.86 to 62.78.

-Although it may appear that the percentages were minimally affected, especially when looking at whole numbers, it is evident that the ninth grade scores for one school were high enough to not only affect Thomas High School's scores but the overall statistics of the 15 school district.
+Although it may appear that the percentages were minimally affected, especially when looking at whole numbers, it is evident that the ninth grade scores for one school were high enough to not only affect Thomas High School's scores but the overall statistics of the school district of 15 high schools.